App Manager

 Signing-off is a requirement.
 See the CONTRIBUTING file located

-at the root directory of the source for more information.1.5 Doação & Financiamento
+at the source root for more information.

 Email: muntashirakon [at]